-- 1. Existence (i.e., how often does it apply?): Solution concept should apply to a wide variety of games. - E.g. We shall see that mixed Nash equilibria exist in all two player finite strategic-form games.
+1. Existence (i.e., how often does it apply?): Solution concept should apply to a wide variety of games.

-- 1. Existence (i.e., how often does it apply?): Solution concept should apply to a wide variety of games. - E.g. We shall see that mixed Nash equilibria exist in all two player finite strategic-form games. - Uniqueness (How much does it restrict behavior?): We demand our solution concept to restrict the behavior as much as possible. - E.g. So called strictly dominant strategy equilibria are always unique as opposed to Nash eq.
+E.g. We shall see that mixed Nash equilibria exist in all two player finite strategic-form games.

+Uniqueness (How much does it restrict behavior?): We demand our solution concept to restrict the behavior as much as possible.
+E.g. So called strictly dominant strategy equilibria are always unique as opposed to Nash eq.

-- 1. Existence (i.e., how often does it apply?): Solution concept should apply to a wide variety of games. - E.g. We shall see that mixed Nash equilibria exist in all two player finite strategic-form games. - Uniqueness (How much does it restrict behavior?): We demand our solution concept to restrict the behavior as much as possible. - E.g. So called strictly dominant strategy equilibria are always unique as opposed to Nash eq.
+1. Existence (i.e., how often does it apply?): Solution concept should apply to a wide variety of games.

+E.g. We shall see that mixed Nash equilibria exist in all two player finite strategic-form games.

+Uniqueness (How much does it restrict behavior?): We demand our solution concept to restrict the behavior as much as possible.
+E.g. So called strictly dominant strategy equilibria are always unique as opposed to Nash eq.
+We will consider the following solution concepts: